hugovk/pdbpp/README.rst

 ``truncate_long_lines = True``
   Truncate lines which exceed the terminal width.

-``exec_if_unfocused = None``
-  Shell command to execute when starting the pdb prompt and the terminal window is not focused.
-Useful to e.g. play a sound to alert the user that the execution of the program stopped.
-It requires the wmctrl_ module.

 ``enable_hidden_frames = True``
   Certain frames can be hidden by default.
   If enabled, the commands ``hf_unhide``, ``hf_hide``, and ``hf_list`` can be